-- Latest Phonak Target software version available for optimal experience. - Most current myPhonak app version installed on the client's mobile phone. - Advanced PhonakPro account activated with Remote Support.
-(Only applicable in certain countries.) - An initial hearing aid fitting must be performed in the clinic. - Computer with an integrated webcam or microphone or an external webcam and microphone connected to the computer.
+- Latest Phonak Target software version available for optimal experience. - Most current myPhonak app version installed on the client's mobile phone. - An initial hearing aid fitting must be performed in the clinic. - Computer with an integrated webcam or microphone or an external webcam and microphone connected to the computer.
 For better sound quality, use headphones with a microphone connection. - Stable internet connection (Wi-Fi, LAN or 4G) with at least 5 Mbit/s of data transfer connection for uploads and downloads.
 Clients using 4G may incur additional charges for data usage depending upon their cellular data contract.